Managing a 10-Car Collection: Storage, Insurance, and Rotation Strategies

 • Registration and inspection deadlines

-Maintain detailed records for each vehicle including purchase documentation, restoration receipts, maintenance logs, and appraisal updates.
-This documentation supports insurance claims, establishes provenance for resale, and helps track your collection’s appreciation over time.
+Keep detailed records for each vehicle: purchase documentation, restoration receipts, maintenance logs, appraisal updates.
+This paperwork supports insurance claims, establishes provenance for resale, and tracks appreciation over time.

-Managing a significant collection is part hobby, part business—approach it with appropriate seriousness while never forgetting why you started collecting in the first place.
+Managing a significant collection combines hobby and business responsibilities.
+Take it seriously while remembering why you started collecting in the first place.

 Jason Michael